azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

-In recent years, machine learning (ML) solutions are increasingly being deployed in Security Operations Centers (SOCs) to enhance security coverage, and to reduce the number of missed attacks.
-Not only do these ML systems create many false positives, it is often very difficult to understand how they work in the first place {% cite nadeem2023sok %}.
-Moreover, the forensic analysis of incidents and incident response are largely manual procedures, leading to analyst burnout and 'alert fatigue'.
+Analysts working in Security Operations Centres (SOCs) investigate thousands of alerts on a daily basis, often leading to burnout and fatigue.
+In recent years, machine learning (ML) has emerged as a promising solution to automate the workflows of SOC analysts.
+However, analysts are often contractually obligated to investigate all alerts, thus, making it critical that they are able to understand how such ML-based solutions work.

-The objective of this PhD project is to create 'AI-assisted practitioners' for incident response by developing novel ML algorithms that reduce analyst workload and provide decision-making assistance {% cite nadeem2021sage3 %}.
-We propose to develop explainable ML algorithms that summarize large volumes of observable data (intrusion alerts, network & system logs) in order to discover contextually meaningful patterns from them.
+The objective of this PhD project is to create ‘AI-assisted practitioners' for incident response by developing novel human-in-the-loop ML algorithms that reduce analyst workload and provide decision-making assistance {% cite nadeem2023sok %}.
+We propose to develop explainable ML algorithms that summarize large volumes of observable data (intrusion alerts, network & system logs) in order to discover contextually meaningful patterns from them {% cite nadeem2021sage3 %}.
-The student will explore multi-modal learning and generative AI to produce actionable explanations from these discovered patterns that are tailored to the operator's expertise.
+The student will conduct fundamental research and explore various learning paradigms to develop actionable explanations from these discovered patterns that are tailored to the operator's expertise.

 The evaluation of these algorithms will be done under closed-world and open-world settings.
 For the closed-world setting, a major challenge is the lack of suitable datasets to evaluate ML models {% cite rimmer2021open %}.
 The student will set up a testbed together with our industry collaborators for the collection of intrusion alert datasets.
-For the open-world setting, the student will deploy these algorithms in real SOC environments in order to measure the extent of workload reduction experienced by security analysts.
+For the open-world setting, the student will deploy these algorithms in real SOC environments in order to measure the extent of workload reduction experienced by the analysts.
 In doing so, we aim to develop technologies that are not only novel but also have real-world applications.

 The PhD student will be embedded within the Semantics, Cybersecurity, and Services (SCS) group at University of Twente.
 The student will have the opportunity to participate in internships and/or collaboration with industry partners under the TUCCR initiative.